 Karachi, the second megalopolis of the world, a monolith of cement and discharges of waste water, a crazy ants nest made of frenzy, fury, misery and money.

 It is an endless wandering across women with burqas, niqabs or wearing the western fashion, across Salafis with Assyrian beards and eyes like scimitars, and men in suits.
-The richòs ring wildly, the mules tow the carts, the taxis double back, a man spits in the street, another feeds stray cats, the smell of spices is everywhere and that of the blood coming from the halal butcheries and from the city suburbs, where drug addicts die with a syringe in their arm and robbers shoot for few rupees, send you back to the tarting point: this is Karachi and you are already lost.
+The richòs ring wildly, the mules tow the carts, the taxis double back, a man spits in the street, another feeds stray cats, the smell of spices is everywhere and the smell of blood coming from the halal butcheries and from the city suburbs, where drug addicts die with a syringe in their arm and robbers shoot for few rupees, makes it clear: this is Karachi and you are already lost.

 Tell us what you feel in the comments below

-While the story of Khalifa Sajjad reflects the aspect of the hermitism intrinsic in the Sufi cult, in order to understand the worlds of the ecstasy, of the religious music, of the hypnotic dances, it is necessary to leave Karachi to go toward the cultural capital of Pakistan: Lahore.
+While the story of Khalifa Sajjad reflects the aspect of the hermitism intrinsic in the Sufi cult, in order to understand the worlds of the ecstasy, of the religious music, of the hypnotic dances, it is necessary to leave Karachi, going toward the cultural capital of Pakistan: Lahore.

 It is nighttime and the vehicles in the city of Punjab are enlightened only by the lights of two buses that, as in a labyrinth, cross the streets of the old city, changing their direction at any crossroad.
 Then, out of the alleyway, the vehicles stop.
-Two percussionists get off, the brothers Mithu Sain and Gunga Sain, and a group of qaawali music players.
+Two percussionists get off, the brothers Mithu Sain and Gunga Sain, and so do a group of qaawali music players.
 The musicians head off across a cemetery, where more than 100 people are sat and waiting.
 The darkness is all around, the graveyard is crowded by the devotees: men, women and transsexuals.
-The smell of the hashish pervades the air and, explaining the situation, there is Mithu Sain, a percussionist since decades and practicing Sufi: “Every Thursday evening we Sufi meet to celebrate our cult.
+The smell of the hashish pervades the air and Mithu Sain, a percussionist since decades and practicing Sufi explains the situation: “Every Thursday evening we Sufi meet to celebrate our cult.
 We sing, play music and then the devotees dance and in this way they reach the ecstasy.
-Since the Taliban intensified the attacks against us we need to hide and that is why our meetings take place in the dark and in secret places”.
+Since the Taliban intensified the attacks against us we need to hide and that is why our meetings take place in dark and in secret places”.

-There is no mistrust, difference or intolerance, therefore the foreigner is not an infidel, an observer, a journalist or someone different: he is a brother, someone who converted just for the occasion through a kiss on the picture of Alì, the bless of the master, the performing of the shahadah, the Islamic witnessing and the balsamic discover of an Islam where Allah Akbar is an invocation for the knowledge necessary in order to reach a God who do not contemplate black flags or bombs, but only devotees who, everywhere in the world, in the name of the indivisibility of God, tear down the barriers and search for communion and harmony among human beings.
+There is no mistrust, difference or intolerance, therefore the foreigner is not an infidel, an observer, a journalist or someone different: he is a brother, someone who converted just for the occasion through a kiss on the picture of Alì, the bless of the master, the performing of the shahadah, the Islamic witnessing and the balsamic discover of another Islam.
+An Islam saying that Allah Akbar is an invocation for the knowledge necessary in order to reach a God, who do not contemplate black flags or bombs, but only devotees tearing down the barriers everywhere in the world in the name of the indivisibility of God, and searching for communion and harmony among human beings.

 Pictures by Marco Gualazzini